How Rheumatoid Arthritis Can Affect Your Eyes

 Sensitivity to light

-An ophthalmologist may use a special tool called a slit lamp to diagnose uveitis.
-Treatment includes using drops to open the lens of your eye.
+An ophthalmologist may use a special instrument called a slit lamp to look inside the eye and diagnose uveitis.
+Treatment includes using drops to open the pupil of your eye.
 This reduces pain and prevents scarring.
 Wearing dark glasses will protect your eyes.
-Your doctor might prescribe steroid eye drops or pills.
-Uveitis that lasts longer than three months can result in blindness.
+Your doctor might prescribe steroid or other anti-inflammatory eyedrops or pills.
+Uveitis that lasts longer than three months can result in progressive vision loss.
+RA-related eye problems need aggressive treatment and close follow-up.

 Work closely with the members of your medical team and follow their directions carefully, especially if you are taking steroids.
-Steroids can having negative side effects including cataracts, which are cloudy areas inside the lens of the eye, and glaucoma, which is increased pressure inside the eye.
+Steroids can having negative side effects including cataracts, which is clouding of the normally clear lens of the eye, and glaucoma, which is increased pressure inside the eye.

 RA may affect not only your joints but also other parts of your body such as your eyes.